LIMON100/Deploy-ML/Jetson_nano/readme.md

 ## Training Custom data on jetson nano:

 If you want to train you custom dataset inside jetson nano then do the following.

+Create new separe folder,

+#### JPEGImages, Imageset, Annotations

+#### JPEGImgages

+All of your training, validation images of any format.

+#### Imageset

+4 different text file. train, test, val, trainval